-STANDARD Name UN Grant financing instruments Description The standard defines the funding streams and the various grant instruments in which funds are received by UN entities Туре Alpha Input Selection: REVENUE Assessed contributions Voluntary core (un-earmarked) contributions Voluntary untied contributions In-kind untied contributions Voluntary non-core (earmarked) contributions UN inter-agency pooled funds Single-agency thematic funds.
-Revenue from global vertical funds Local resources Project/Programme specific contributions In-kind earmarked contributions Revenue from other activities Definitions Assessed contributions Fixed amount contributions calculated based on agreed formula that UN Member States undertake to pay when signing a treaty.
-Voluntary core (un-earmarked) contributions Voluntary untied contributions In-kind untied contributions - Revenue transactions recorded for donations or goods and / or services, in accordance with the accounting policies of the organization.
+STANDARD Name UN Grant financing instruments Description The standard defines the funding streams and the various grant instruments in which funds are received by UN entities Туре Alpha Input Selection: REVENUE Assessed contributions Voluntary core (un-earmarked) contributions Voluntary untied contributions In-kind untied contributions Voluntary non-core (earmarked) contributions Voluntary non-core (earmarked) contributions Voluntary non-core (earmarked) contributions Voluntary non-core (earmarked) contributions Revenue from global funds Revenue from global vertical funds Local resources Project/Programme specific contributions In-kind earmarked contributions Assessed contributions Fixed amount contributions calculated based on agreed formula that UN Member States undertake to pay when signing a treaty.
+Voluntary core Voluntary untied contributions (un-earmarked) contributions In-kind untied contributions - Revenue transactions recorded for donations or goods and / or services, in accordance with the accounting policies of the organization.
 Voluntary non-core (earmarked) contributions UN Inter-agency pooled funds Co-mingled contributions to multi-entity funding mechanism, not earmarked for specific UN entity; funds are held by UN fund administrator and fund allocations are made by UN-led governance mechanism.
 (Full definition in user guidance) Single-agency thematic funds Co-mingled contributions to single-entity funding mechanism designed to support high-level outcomes within strategic plan; single UN entity is fund administrator and takes the decisions on fund allocations.
 Revenue from global vertical funds Contributions from "vertically" focused funds with specific themes; funds are not directly administered by a UN entity and do not have a UN lead role in fund allocations.
 Local resources Contributions from programme countries financed from government resources for use in support of their own development framework.
 Project/ programme specific contributions Grants earmarked by the contributor to a specific programme or project, provided they do not fall within the above-mentioned voluntary non-core categories.
 In-kind earmarked contributions Revenue transactions recorded for donations or goods and / or services, in accordance with the accounting policies of the organization that are earmarked by the contributor to a specific programme or project Revenue from other activities Revenue linked to UN entity's other activities that is not considered a "contribution" under the organization's accounting policies.
 This revenue can be reported in the following sub-categories:

-Definitions Revenue from other activities Other revenue - specific to the UN entity Revenue earned directly by the UN entity, including from investments, exchange gains etc. Other revenue - other UN entities Revenue earned from services to/activities performed on behalf of other UN entities.
-Other revenue - external to UN Revenue earned from services to/activities performed on behalf of governments and others outside the UN system.
+STANDARD Definitions Revenue from other activities Other revenue - specific to the UN entity Revenue earned directly by the UN entity, including from investments, exchange gains etc. Other revenue - other UN entities Revenue earned from services to/activities performed on behalf of other UN entities. oner deavines Other revenue - external to UN Revenue earned from services to/activities performed on behalf of governments and others outside the UN system.
 Syntax Alpha-numeric coding for each grant instrument Recommended Field Name Revenue type Revenue as reported in audited financial statements (Statement of Financial Performance) Values Reported using the functional currency of the entity.
-Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period Period Required: Annual Exceptions.
+Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period he UNORE on the last day of the reporting period Period Required: Annual Exceptions.
 Constraints and Exclusions Not applicable Implementation guidance Appendix 1 Phase Approved Approval Date HLCM and UNSDG approval - Fall 2018 Validation Date Standard will be reviewed as required Data Steward CEB Secretariat